Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Purchase of priority sector lending certificate Registered person Any registered person

 Under GST, various economic activities are eligible for taxation.
 This includes the supply of goods and services, both of which are subject to GST.
-The term supply is broad and encompasses the sale, transfer, barter, exchange, license, rental, lease, or disposal made for a consideration.
+The term supply is broad and encompasses the sale, transfer, barter, exchange, license, rental, lease, or disposal made for consideration.
 Additionally, activities such as importation of goods and services, intra-state and inter-state transactions, and certain specified transactions even if made without consideration, are liable to be taxed under the Goods and Services Tax (GST) regime.
 It’s important to refer to the GST laws and guidelines for specific details regarding taxable activities and applicable rates.

 • Agricultural services – cultivation, harvesting, packaging, warehousing, machinery leasing (excluding horse rearing).